tw-eugeneoei/react-testing-library-msw/README.md

 Intercepts network requests made by FE app.
 Mock different responses made to API endpoints to account for different scenarios that FE app needs to account for.
 This includes, not found, server error, different responses for /posts where API returns empty array or an array of posts.

-Easier to mock responses as compared to mocking a component's dependencies.
+Easier to mock API responses as compared to mocking a component's dependencies.

 # Getting Started